-- Valero L.P.'s historical capitalization as of March 31, 2002; and

-- Valero L.P.'s pro forma capitalization as of March 31, 2002, adjusted to reflect our offering of the notes and the application of the net proceeds we receive in the offering in the manner described under "Use of proceeds."
+- our historical capitalization as of March 31, 2003; and - our as adjusted capitalization as of March 31, 2003, adjusted to reflect this common unit offering and the application of the net proceeds we receive in this offering in the manner described under "Use of Proceeds."

-This table should be read together with the consolidated and combined financial statements and the accompanying notes included elsewhere in this prospectus supplement.
+This table should be read together with our consolidated financial statements and the accompanying notes incorporated by reference into this prospectus supplement.